 Who we are

 We are a yoga and meditation retreat centre located at the foot of the Royal National Park, one of the oldest natural reserves in the world.
-Guests hire our facilities to immerse themselves in nature for a nurturing and relaxing retreat experience.
+We hire our facilities to guests, so they can immerse themselves in nature as part of a retreat experience.

-As a community we are also active practitioners of yoga and meditation and this enables us to create an environment unique in its ability to support those seeking spiritual and material rejuvenation.
+As a community we are also active practitioners of yoga and meditation.
+This enables us to create an environment unique in its ability to support those seeking spiritual and material rejuvenation.
 Our personal practices include an early morning program of kirtan (devotional chants), mantra meditation and philosophy.
 We also have regular evening programs, festivals and community celebrations.

-As volunteer you are more than welcome to join in as much or little as you like in our community or devotional practices; you are not expected to!
-We are looking for happy and enthusiastic people keen to learn new skills and to serve in our project as members of our work/exchange program.
+When volunteering, you are more than welcome to participate in our community and devotional practices as much or as little as you like – you are not expected to!
+We are simply looking for happy and enthusiastic people who are keen to learn new skills and serve as members of our work/exchange program.

 Where can you help